JessStingray/ResinWiggler/README.md

 - ReasonableMix: 50 mixes, with a two minute wait time to allow dripping.
 - QuickMix: 10 mixes, with thirty seconds of drip time.

 The longer it's been since you printed anything, the longer you should probably mix.
+"Wait times" are after all mixing is complete, and are intended to try and minimise splatter from droplets.

 ## Will it work on my printer?